StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 ![revoke1.png](/assets/blog/micro-payments/revoke1.png)
 ![revoke2.png](/assets/blog/micro-payments/revoke2.png)

+This construction, a Revocable Sequence Maturity Contract (RSMC), creates two paths, with very specific contract terms.
+The contract terms are:
+1. All parties pay into a contract with an output enforcing this contract
+2. Both parties may agree to send funds to some contract, with some waiting period (1000 confirmations in our example script).
+This is the revocable output balance.
+3. One or both parties may elect to not broadcast (enforce) the payouts until some future date; either party may redeem the funds after the waiting period at any time.
+4. If neither party has broadcast this transaction (redeemed the funds), they may revoke the above payouts if and only if both parties agree to do so by placing in a new payout term in a superseding transaction payout.
+The new transaction payout can be immediately redeemed after the contract is disclosed to the world (broadcast on the blockchain).
+5. In the event that the contract is disclosed and the new payout structure is not redeemed, the prior revoked payout terms may be redeemed by either party (so it is the responsibility of either party to enforce the new terms).

-The way revokable transaction works is that the output is valid to the the orignator address after 100 blocks confirmation or to the address of holder_public_key+orignator_rev_public.
-So by default the transaction is going to the orignator but if he/she wants to revoke it they share the private key of orignator_rev_public_key which allows holder to take this money hence revoking the claim of money by orignator cause the holder can claim this before 100 blocks confirmation and move it by creating another transaction.
+The way revokable transaction works is that the output is valid to the orignator address after 100 blocks confirmation or to the address of holder_public_key+orignator_rev_public.
+So by default the transaction is going to the orignator but if he/she wants to revoke it they share the private key of orignator_rev_public_key which allows holder(reciver) to take this money hence revoking the claim of money by orignator(sender) cause the holder can claim this before 100 blocks confirmation and move it by creating another transaction.

 Now whenever balance is needed to be updated between the 2 parties, the sender creates a new transaction the reciver acknowledges it by sending the corresponding transaction for the new updated balance and also revoking the previous transaction and finally sender revokes the previous transaction.